box-stream-system/bs-identify/README.md

   - jwrId()

 ### Refresh token machines
-- If current token is about to expired
+- If current token is about to be expired
 - Client will call refresh token to get a new one
 - Server:
   - Check the current must valid